TaurusAlpha/aws-update-support-plan/README.md

 # AWS Account Support Tier Update Automation

 This project contains a CloudFormation template designed to automate the process of updating the support tier for newly created AWS accounts to a specified level.
-It leverages AWS Lambda and the AWS Support API to programmatically create support cases, aiming to simplify account management and ensure the desired support level is applied to each new account.
+It leverages AWS Lambda and the AWS Support API to programmatically create support cases, aiming to simplify account management and ensure the desired support level is applied to each new account. </br>
+- Due to restrictions that support API can be used only by **Business, Enterprise On-Ramp, or Enterprise Support plan** as described here: https://docs.aws.amazon.com/awssupport/latest/user/about-support-api.html this automation will work only when run from Organizatinal root account only!

 ## Features